Book: “White Ivy” by Susie Yang

 Overall, I enjoyed “White Ivy” mostly because of Ivy herself.
 I think that if you go into it looking at it as a character study as opposed to a full on thriller, you’ll like it.
 I am intrigued by what Yang will do next.

 Rating 7: A dark and fascinating character study and a twist on the ‘immigrant experience’ trope, “White Ivy” is a page turner with an anti-heroine you will probably root for despite your moral misgivings.

-“Sing, Unburied, Sing” is included on the Goodreads lists “Anticipated Literary Reads for Readers of Color 2020”, and “Romance Books with Asian Love Interests” (this may be a stretch but I think it applies).
+“White Ivy” is included on the Goodreads lists “Anticipated Literary Reads for Readers of Color 2020”, and “Romance Books with Asian Love Interests” (this may be a stretch but I think it applies).